airhorns/batman/README.md

 ```

 By default, these properties are stored like plain old JavaScript properties: that is, `gadget.name` would return "Batarang" just like you'd expect.
 But if you set the gadget's name with `gadget.name = 'Shark Spray'`, then the observer function you set on `gadget` will not fire.
 So when you're working with batman.js properties, use `get`/`set`/`unset` to read/write/delete properties.

+Note: the `property` property is used internally and is therefore reserved.

 ### Custom Accessors